 Tent

-For minimalist bikepacking I’ve been using the British-designed Terra Nova Starlite 2 (my review / use TOMA15 for 15% off when bought direct / Amazon UK / eBay).
+For minimalist bikepacking I’ve been using the British-designed Terra Nova Starlite 2 (my review / use TOMA15 for 15% off when you buy direct / eBay).

 Also read: